bbauska/UofM-AdvStyling/readme.md

 Another thing you can do, and I really encourage you to do, is to use inspect element.
 This method is preferred, particularly as you start to add your own styles.
-Don\'t forget, bootstrap is just one of the tools for styling your page.
+Don&apos;t forget, bootstrap is just one of the tools for styling your page.
 The expectation is that you will still write your own style sheet as well.

-With inspect element, we can go in, look at the different parts of the page and figure out exactly which styles are being applied and which ones aren\'t.
-I\'ll make sure when we go through our code within the examples that I often stop and use inspect element to show you what I\'m talking about.
+With inspect element, we can go in, look at the different parts of the page and figure out exactly which styles are being applied and which ones aren&apos;t.
+I&apos;ll make sure when we go through our code within the examples that I often stop and use inspect element to show you what I&apos;m talking about.

 So, as we finish up, this very quick example, I hope that you go in.
 I hope you grab that CodePen example and you try writing one of your own.
-If it\'s not working, don\'t forget that you need to include to link that code in some way.
-You can use inspect element to see If there\'s any styles being applied.
+If it&apos;s not working, don&apos;t forget that you need to include to link that code in some way.
+You can use inspect element to see If there&apos;s any styles being applied.

 You need to make sure that you always include the JavaScript at the bottom.
-In fact, I\'m not sure I even put enough emphasis on that, so let me show it to you again, just so you know what I\'m talking about.
+In fact, I&apos;m not sure I even put enough emphasis on that, so let me show it to you again, just so you know what I&apos;m talking about.
-I\'m back at our original template code.
-And I\'ll put back in the style sheet.
+I&apos;m back at our original template code.
+And I&apos;ll put back in the style sheet.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->